BAC Calculator (Blood Alcohol Content)

 The calculator shows your blood as 0,6% alcohol.

 Sometimes after drinking alcohol you feel horrible.
 If this is the case, then you are still under the influence of alcohol.
 However, not everyone's hangover as a disaster.
 In such a situation, you may want to drive home in the morning (or afternoon), but are unsure if the breathalyser test would show any alcohol content in your blood.
 That's why you can use the BAC Calculator to measure your blood alcohol concentration before you set off.
 However, it's worth confirming the result with another tool like store bought breathalyser test, which can be found in most pharmacies.

 You can use the drunk calculator to appease your curiosity or to compare your result with those of your friends.
-If you are interested in other calculators related to the topic, you should take a look at our basal metabolic rate calculator and wedding alcohol calculator.
+If you are interested in other calculators related to the topic, you should take a look at our BMR calculator and wedding alcohol calculator.

 This blood alcohol calculator can not only be used to check the concentration of alcohol in your blood right now, but also to estimate when your blood alcohol content is going to equal 0.
 This is when you're fully sober again - it might be longer than you imagine!
 This number is presented below your current blood alcohol level.
 Thanks to this function you can find out how much time you need to get a particular amount of alcohol out of your system, and how it varies depending on the type of drinks you consume.